alexiokay/VoiceFlow-Asterisk-CallCenter/README.md

 ## 🔮 Future Improvements

-- 🔧 Enhanced error handling and retry mechanisms
+- 🔧 Enhanced typing for typescript
-- 🖥️ UI improvements for monitoring and management
+- 🖥️ WEB UI for for monitoring and management
-- 🔊 Additional speech recognition providers
+- 🔊 Additional speech recognition providers like self hosted whisper model or Scribe from ElevenLabs
 - 📊 Call analytics and reporting features

 ## 📜 License